Politicising transformation effort is act of sabotage

 We cannot therefore hide behind any such groupings to either escape or prevent accountability.
 The burden of corruption or abuse of power must be left to individuals to carry in their culpability.
 Similarly, to ethnicise or politicise this transformation – no matter how noble the intentions – as already appears to be happening, can only be considered an act of sabotage.
 That is why we must all rally behind the new impetus for national transformation and play our smallest part in re-awakening our dulled consciences.
 It is the best we can offer our nation, and our only hope for realising and reaping from the Big Four.

-SEE ALSO :Moi urges support for handshake team- The writer is the Presiding Bishop of Christ is the Answer Ministries. [email protected]
+SEE ALSO :Budget: Agriculture, rural and urban development sector get Sh59.1b- The writer is the Presiding Bishop of Christ is the Answer Ministries. [email protected]

 Big Four AgendaUhuru-Raila HandshakeTransform Kenya